DFE-Digital/improve-workload-and-wellbeing-for-school-staff/content/workload-reduction-toolkit/identify-workload-issues/staff-workload-survey.md

 ## Suggestions for running a successful survey

-School leaders who hve conducted staff surveys in their own schools shared the following suggestions for running a successful survey:
+School leaders who have conducted staff surveys in their own schools shared the following suggestions for running a successful survey:

 ### Decide when and how often to run the survey